JoyMonteiro/bharatsim-tutorial/source/setup.rst

 Getting Started
 ===============

 The BharatSim framework is written in Scala 2, so once the source code is obtained, a development environment needs to be set up.
+The following set of instructions need to be followed to obtain the said development environment.

 Setup Requirements